JSON Documentation

 }

-Using Otter for Funkwhale on android, and submitting with Simple Scrobbler¶
+Using Otter for Funkwhale on Android, and submitting with Simple Scrobbler

 In this case, the media player and submission client are completely separate programs.
-Because music is being played from a user’s private collection and not a streaming service, don’t include music_service or origin_url.
+Because music is being played

 {